County Lines: Why Wales is hit so hard

 Urban gangs have found their traditional markets in big cities have become saturated and dangerous.

-By expanding their business into the provinces, they not only stand to make huge profits but have less resistance from local dealers and a lower risk of being known by police.
+By expanding their business into the provinces - sending young people there to act as runners - they not only stand to make huge profits but have less resistance from local dealers and a lower risk of being known by police.

 The National Crime Agency estimates half the communities targeted by County Lines are small coastal towns.
 With its proximity to Liverpool and Manchester, north Wales has found itself a prime target.